bitrise-io/devcenter/docs/tips-and-tricks/create-signed-apk-on-bitrise.md

 > You can use System.getenv("ENV_KEY") to access environment variables anywhere in the gradle config file.

-Using environment variable as keyPassword and storePassword, your build.gradle file may looks like:
+Using environment variable as keyPassword and storePassword, your build.gradle file may looks like (_this examples uses the env vars you get when you upload your keystore to [bitrise.io](https://www.bitrise.io) in the Workflow Editor, under the Code signing & Files section_):

 ```
 android {